elisajohnson/sparknet-todo/README.md

 Todo App
 =====================

-A project for SparkNET Tech: A todo list built in Ionic
+A mobile simple todo list app that lets your earn points as you complete more tasks.
+######Built with Ionic

 ## Using this project